 Things you can do with scheduled tasks:

 To run the scheduled tasks, you will create an entry for myDBR for the job scheduler (usually in your server: cron in Unix/Linux and Task Scheduler in Windows) to call myDBR functionality scheduler.php.
-A sample entry which would run every half an hour could look like this:
+A sample entry that would run every half an hour could look like this:

 0,30 * * * * /opt/local/bin/wget -O - -q -t 1 https://myserver.com/mydbr/scheduler.php > /dev/null 2>&1